 - 1/3 cup mint leaves, minced

 - 1 tablespoon olive oil

 - 8 turns of the black pepper grinder

 - Grate the squash, radishes and onion with a food processor or grater.
 Add to a colander and squeeze the water out of the vegetables.
 Transfer to a large bowl.

 - Add garlic and lemon zest to the vegetables, and mix.

 - In a separate bowl, beat the eggs and whisk in the bread crumbs.

-- Line a baking sheet with paper towel.
+- Line a baking sheet with a paper towel.

 - In a large frying pan or skillet, heat the coconut oil over medium-high.
-Test the oil to see if it is hot enough to fry the latke batter by adding a small splotch of batter.
+Test the oil by adding a small splotch of batter.
 If it sizzles and begins to brown, the oil is ready.

-- Use your hands to form patties and add them to the pan one by one.
+- Form patties and add them to the pan one by one.
 They will need about 5-7 minutes on each side to brown fully and cook the center.
 Flip when the bottom edges look browned.